Friedrich Wachowiak

-Friedrich Wachowiak (13 February 1920 – 16 July 1944) was a former German Luftwaffe fighter ace and recipient of the Knight's Cross of the Iron Cross during World War II.
-Wachowiak served with Jagdgeschwader 52 (JG 52—52nd Fighter Wing) and Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing).
+Friedrich Wachowiak (13 February 1920 – 16 July 1944) was a German military aviator who served in the Luftwaffe during World War II.
+As a fighter ace, he was credited with 89, potentially up to 140, aerial victories—that is, 89 aerial combat encounters resulting in the destruction of the enemy aircraft—claimed in an unknown number of combat missions.
+All of his documented victories were claimed over the Eastern Front.

+Wachowiak was born in Somborn, present-day part of Dortmund, and following fighter pilot training was posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in July 1940.
+He claimed his first aerial victory on 24 June 1941 during Operation Barbarossa, the German invasion of the Soviet Union.
+He was awarded the Knight's Cross of the Iron Cross in April 1942.
 In 1943 and early 1944, he served as a fighter pilot instructor and came back to the front in May 1944.
-On 16 July 1944, he was killed in action fighting against the western Allies over Normandy.
+He was then posted to Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) and was killed in action on 16 July 1944 fighting against the Western Allies over Normandy.

 Career

 Wachowiak was born on 13 February 1920 in Somborn, present-day part of Dortmund, at the time in the Province of Westphalia of the Weimar Republic.
 Trained as fighter pilot, Wachowiak was posted to 8.
 Staffel (8th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 29 July 1940 holding the rank of Obergefreiter.
 At the time, 8.
 Staffel was commanded by Oberleutnant Günther Rall.
 The Staffel was subordinated to III.
 Gruppe (3rd group) of JG 52 temporarily headed by Hauptmann Wilhelm Ensslin after its former commander Major Wolf-Heinrich von Houwald was killed in action on 24 July.